sminliwu/sminliwu.github.io/_posts/2022-02-28-pose-able-knitting.md

 ---
 ![](/assets/20220224_101118.jpg)

 Turns out, saving all those wires from grocery store twist ties and coffee bag closures paid off.
-Wire first, then stuffing (thread scraps), while the tube is being knit.
+Wire first, then stuffing (thread scraps), while the tube is being knit on double-pointed needs.